The Self-Gamification Club (earlier called Procrastination Breakers’ Club) was introduced in the e-book:

 To join the Facebook Group, you need to purchase one of the books on the topic or enroll in the Udemy course.
 Click on any of the pictures below to do so.

-Please note that if you’ve got Amazon Prime or you are subscribed to Kindle Unlimited, then this would also qualify for you to join the Facebook group since you pay for the subscription.
+Please note that if you’ve got Amazon Prime or are subscribed to Kindle Unlimited this qualifies you to join the Facebook group.

 I recommend that you purchase the Self-Gamification Happiness Formula and enroll in the course from there.
 These two resources will best equip you in your quest to turn your life into games.